 Being audited by a government authority on your company’s assets can be stressful.
 They need to check your records to see that your claims of your rehabilitation or expenditure reporting, as per your obligation, is correct and reconciled.
 Nothing to worry about, right?
 If you’re sweating right now, it may be because you know that your data was manually reviewed, summarised, culled and corrected rather than being tracked in an auditable, reliable and convenient manner.
 Wipe your brow, friend.
 I may have an answer to your woes.

 If you’re reading this article, you are probably aware of the advantages of Systems Integration and want to implement such a project.
 If so, I want to share my four most important tips to do this the right way.

 What’s the point of all of this data if the people who need it can’t see it?
 Similarly, what’s the point of making it so difficult to access?

 I am an advocate for considering the Users ‘native environment’ – their workflows, their systems, their space.
 If you want your geological team to consider the required versus actual expenditure when they plan their work programs: ask them where they want it to come through, and whether the data needs to be filtered, summarised or categorised to ensure relevancy and prioritisation of risks.

-I think it’s critical to map the decision making process when it comes to data integration projects.
-Rather than emphasizing tools, let’s consider the flow of analysis and what data should be present or excluded to achieve effective business decisions.
+I think it’s critical to map the decision-making process when it comes to data integration projects.
+Rather than emphasising tools, let’s consider the flow of analysis and what data should be present or excluded to achieve effective business decisions.

 2. Speak to your system providers